Krylov Complexity in early universe: Some setup of early universe

-As an illustration, Fig. \ref{fig: v1 v2} clearly shows the iterations for potential $V_2$ and $V_3$, where we have performed $50$ times iterations for two specific values of $\log_{10}a$.
-Let us mention the range of parameters as shown in Fig. \ref{fig: v1 v2}, the potential can be constraint by the COBE normalization \cite{Planck:2015sxf}, whose values are bounded below $10^{-10}$ in Planck units, and the inflationary field is a large field and its maximal value is around $100$.
-Consequently, the effective mass for various potentials is around $10^{-6}$ and other parameters are set according to this logic.
+As an illustration, Fig. \ref{fig: v1 v2} shows the iterative results for $V_{\rm R^2,\phi\phi}$ and $V_{\rm Higgs,\phi\phi}$, where 50 iterations were performed for two specific values of $\log_{10}a$.
+The parameters used in the figure are chosen as follows: the potential amplitude is constrained by the COBE normalization \cite{Planck:2015sxf}, which bounds its value below $10^{-10}$ in Planck units, while the inflationary field is a large field with a maximum value around $100$ in these units.
+Consequently, the effective mass for the various potentials is of order $10^{-6}$, and all other parameters are set consistently with this scaling.

+Let us now discuss the effects of the distinctive parameters of the various potentials.
+For \( V_{\text{chaotic}} \), its effective mass is explicitly set by the inflaton mass, whose value can be fixed via the COBE normalizations.
+As for \( V_{R^2} \), it contains one parameter \( M \), which acts as the amplitude of the effective mass in Eq. \eqref{eq vi phi phi}; consequently, the range of \( M \) is also constrained by the COBE normalization.
+Finally, the Higgs potential \( V_{\text{Higgs}} \) involves three parameters: the Higgs mass \( m \), the coupling constant \( \lambda \), and the amplitude of the inflaton during preheating \( A \).
+Again, using the COBE normalizations, we can determine the upper bounds on \( m^2 \) and \( \lambda A^2 \); values exceeding these orders would violate the observational constraints.
+Thus, appropriate parameter values can be set from observational data.
+As illustrated in Fig. \ref{fig:RD MD v2 v3}, the effective masses for all the considered potentials lie within \( 10^{-12} \) in Planck units.

-Fig. \ref{fig:RD MD v2 v3} depicts the evolution of $V_{,\phi\phi}$ with respect to $\log_{10}a$ in RD and MD, using the third iteration of $V_{2}$ and $V_{3}$ via Fig. \ref{fig: v1 v2}.The evolution of inflation is neglected due to the violation of slow-roll conditions.
-From Fig. \ref{fig:RD MD v2 v3}, we could see that the effective mass of $R^2$ inflation will decrease in RD and then it will grow to the constant ($10^{-12}$) with the oscillations.
-For the potential of the Higgs field, it is different which shows that there is a peak in RD and after that, it will decrease into some constants.
-But, it indicates that the effective mass of $V_2$ and $V_3$ are of almost the same order based on the COBE normalization \cite{Planck:2015sxf}.
+Fig. \ref{fig:RD MD v2 v3} shows the evolution of $V_{,\phi\phi}$ with respect to $\log_{10}a$ during the RD and MD eras, based on the iterative results for $V_{\rm R^2}$ and $V_{\rm Higgs}$ from Fig. \ref{fig: v1 v2}.
+The evolution of the inflationary phase itself is neglected here due to the violation of slow-roll conditions in these periods.
+From Fig. \ref{fig:RD MD v2 v3}, we observe that the effective mass for $R^2$ inflation ($V_2$) decreases during RD and then grows, with oscillations, toward a constant value of approximately $10^{-12}$.
+The behavior for the Higgs potential ($V_{\rm Higgs}$) is different: it exhibits a peak during RD, after which it decreases and settles into an approximately constant value.
+Notably, the effective masses for both $V_{\rm R^2}$ and $V_{\rm Higgs}$ are of nearly the same order of magnitude, consistent with the COBE normalization constraint \cite{Planck:2015sxf}.